Bowser's Fury: Development and release

 Bowser's Fury was developed by Nintendo's Entertainment Planning & Development department, with support from Nintendo Software Technology and 1-Up Studio.

 Bowser's Fury was first teased at the end of a trailer advertising a Super Mario 3D World re-release on Nintendo Switch during the Super Mario Bros.
 35th Anniversary Nintendo Direct on September 3, 2020.
 At The Game Awards show in December 2020, a new commercial was showcased, though it didn't reveal any new footage of Bowser's Fury itself.
 On January 12, 2021, a new trailer showcased the theming, story, and gameplay of Bowser's Fury.
 The game was released for the Nintendo Switch on February 12, 2021.
 As of August 2021, the game had sold over 6 million copies.

-On April 4, 2025, Nintendo revealed on their website that select Nintendo Switch titles would receive free updates to "improve playability on the Nintendo Switch 2 system", including Super Mario 3D World + Bowser's Fury.
+On April 4, 2025, Nintendo announced that select Nintendo Switch games would receive free updates that enhanced their presentation and enabled certain features when played on the succeeding Nintendo Switch 2 console, including Super Mario 3D World + Bowser's Fury.
+Bowser's Fury, in tandem with 3D World, received a resolution increase to 1800p (3200x1800 pixels) in TV Mode, while it displays at the native 1080p (1920x1080 pixels) output of the Switch 2 console's screen in Handheld Mode with HDR support, and improves handheld performance to 60 frames-per-second (FPS), double that of the game's Handheld Mode framerate on the original Switch.
+The update was developed by third-party studio Panic Button and additionally added support for GameShare, a feature enabling multiplayer with another Switch 2 or Switch console with a single copy of the game.